Welcome to today's edition of the Rush 24-7 podcast.

 The only guy left standing who actually knows how the process works is Cruz.

-Because again, he had to know it if he was going to have any chance of beating the Republican establishment.
+Because, again, he had to know it if he was going to have any chance of beating the Republican establishment.

 So Trump comes along and does something very smart.

-And attempts to own and occupy the outsider position.
+He paints Cruz as the establishment candidate and attempts to own and occupy the outsider position.

 And he really is outsider compared to me.